MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 4. Allow communication on ports 5723, 5724, and 443 between SCOM Managed Instance (preview) and the machine being monitored, and vice versa.

-      - If the machine is on-premises, set up NSG rules and firewall rules on the SCOM Managed Instance subnet and on the on-premises network where the monitored machine is located to ensure specified essential ports (5723, 5724, and 443) are reachable from monitored machine to SCOM Managed Instance subnet.
+      - If the machine is on-premises, set up the NSG rules and firewall rules on the SCOM Managed Instance subnet and on the on-premises network where the monitored machine is located to ensure specified essential ports (5723, 5724, and 443) are reachable from monitored machine to SCOM Managed Instance subnet.

-      - If the machine is in Azure, set up NSG rules and firewall rules on the SCOM Managed Instance's VNet and on the virtual network (VNet) where the monitored machine is located to ensure specified essential ports (5723, 5724, and 443) are reachable from monitored machine to SCOM Managed Instance subnet.
+      - If the machine is in Azure, set up the NSG rules and firewall rules on the SCOM Managed Instance's VNet and on the virtual network (VNet) where the monitored machine is located to ensure specified essential ports (5723, 5724, and 443) are reachable from monitored machine to SCOM Managed Instance subnet.

 5. Enable NAT gateway on the SCOM Managed Instance subnet to download the System Center Operations Manager installer from Azure storage account and install.